wp-plugins/google-sitemap-plugin/readme.txt

 4. Google Sitemap Extra Settings page.

 == Changelog ==

+= V3.0.1 - 21.09.2015 =
+* Update : Textdomain was changed.
+* Update : We updated all functionality for wordpress 4.3.1.

 = V3.0.0 - 18.08.2015 =
 * Update : We updated all functionality for wordpress 4.2.4.